 Three good schools for LVN training are described below and one additional option is also provided.
 These schools' programs stand out by offering hands-on training in a variety of clinical settings as well as opportunities for nurses to continue their education.

-1. Pennsylvania College of Technology in Williamsport, PA
+Pennsylvania College of Technology in Williamsport, PA

-|School Highlight: This college's School of Health Sciences offers four separate nursing majors, one of which is a major in Practical Nursing.|
+|School Highlight: This college's School of Health Sciences offers four separate nursing majors, one of which is a major in practical nursing.|

 The School of Health Sciences at Pennsylvania College of Technology offers a program leading to an Associate of Applied Science in Health Arts with an emphasis in practical nursing.
 Students spend 17 months in classes and field clinics to prepare for the NCLEX-PN and their future nursing careers.
-Exam eligibility can also be achieved through the school's 3-semester certificate in practical nursing program.
+Exam eligibility can also be achieved through the school's 12-month certificate in practical nursing program.

-2. Dickinson State University in Dickinson, ND
+Dickinson State University in Dickinson, ND

-|School Highlight: Two nursing degree programs at this university are accredited by the Accreditation Commission for Education in Nursing and both are have gained approval from the North Dakota Board of Nursing.|
+|School Highlight: Two nursing degree programs at this university are accredited by the Accreditation Commission for Education in Nursing and both have gained approval from the North Dakota Board of Nursing.|

-|Lewis-Clark State College||Offers the state's only Associate of Applied Science for practical nursing.|
+|School Highlight: This school offers the state's only Associate of Applied Science program for practical nursing.|

-The University of Arkansas - Fort Smith||A Practical Nursing (PN) Technical Certificate has both classroom and clinical experiences; graduates are eligible for the NCLEX-PN exam.
+The University of Arkansas in Fort Smith offers a Practical Nursing (PN) Technical Certificate that requires both classroom and clinical experiences to complete.
+Graduates are eligible for the NCLEX-PN exam.